Did you know that 10% of the U.S. population reports having difficulty hearing (That’s more than 31 million people!)

 Types of Hearing Loss

 Unfortunately, not all hearing loss can be corrected through the use of hearing aids or alternative listening devices.
 The type of hearing loss you have determines the course of treatment that is right for you.

 - Conductive: This is caused by problems with the ear canal, eardrum, or middle ear and its little bones.
 This type of hearing loss can be caused by something as simple as earwax buildup!

 - Sensorineural: This is caused when tiny hairs in the cochlea are missing or damaged.
 This is the most common type of hearing loss and can be caused by: age-related changes, exposure to loud noises, inner ear blood circulation, inner ear fluid disturbances, and problems with the hearing nerve.

 - Mixed: This is a combination of Conductive and Sensorineural hearing loss.

 - Central: Strokes and central nerve diseases are often the cause of this type of hearing loss.

-At Kienholz Hearing Centers, we’ll perform a series of tests to determine which type of hearing loss you have and which treatments are best for you.
+At Clark Hearing, Inc, we’ll perform a series of tests to determine which type of hearing loss you have and which treatments are best for you.
 Contact our offices in The Woodlands, or Tomball, Texas for a hearing test today.